-Visitation may be denied or terminated by a supervisor if the visitor poses a danger to the security of the facility or there is other good cause, including but not limited to the following:
+Visitation may be denied or terminated by a supervisor if the visitor poses a danger to the security of the facility or there is other good cause (15 CCR 1062).
+Danger to the security of the facility or other good cause includes but is not limited to the following:

-- (a) The visitor appears to be under the influence of drugs and/or alcoholic beverages. - (b) The visitor refuses to submit to being searched. - (c) The visitor or inmate violates facility rules or posted visiting rules. - (d) The visitor fails to supervise and maintain control of any minors accompanying him/ her into the facility. - (e) Visitors attempting to enter this facility with contraband will be denied a visit and may face criminal charges.
+- (a) The visitor appears to be under the influence of drugs and/or alcoholic beverages. - (b) The visitor refuses to submit to being searched. - (c) The visitor or incarcerated person violates facility rules or posted visiting rules. - (d) The visitor fails to supervise and maintain control of any minors accompanying the visitor into the facility. - (e) Visitors attempting to enter this facility with contraband will be denied a visit and may face criminal charges.

 Any visitation that is denied or terminated early, on the reasonable grounds that the visit may endanger the security of the facility, shall have the actions and reasons documented.
-A copy of the documentation will be placed into the inmate's file and another copy will be forwarded to the Jail Commander.
+A copy of the documentation will be placed into the incarcerated person's file and another copy will be forwarded to the Jail Commander (15 CCR 1062).